-Meyer said today that Police are relatively certain of the that it would have taken the
+Meyer said today that Police are relatively certain of the gang's identity.
+"They told me

-Meanwhile, Indiana State troopers are investigating last Fri- \$\infty\$ day night's fight involving mem- & bers of the Notre Dame track team.
-According to reports, several track members were running in the vicinity of Route 31 when youths jumped out of & their car and attacked them.
+Meanwhile, Indiana State troopers are investigating last Friday night's fight involving members of the Notre Dame track team.
+According to reports, several track members were running in the vicinity of Route 31 when youths jumped out of their car and attacked them.
 One of the youths brandished